codelaravel/quickstarterpack/README.md

-# This is a html5 Quick Start pack
+# This is a html5 Quick Starter pack